adrianolszewski/Logistic-regression-is-regression/Testing hypotheses about proportions using logistic regression.md

 [1] 0.678146
 ```

-This time, the two outputs (model vs. test) look very different, but give a very close p-value!
+This time, the two outputs (model vs. test) look very different but give a very close p-value!
 It's not a coincidence.
 You can find detailed explanations and necessary formulas here: [Equivalence of Wilcoxon Statistic and Proportional Odds Model](https://www.fharrell.com/post/powilcoxon/) | [Resources for Ordinal Regression Models](https://www.fharrell.com/post/rpo/) | [If You Like the Wilcoxon Test You Must Like the Proportional Odds Model](https://www.fharrell.com/post/wpo/)